qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Reverse Line
 ------------

-You can change the direction of a line feature for digitizing purposes.
+You can change the direction of a line feature.
 Activate the reverse line tool by clicking |reverseLine| :sup:`Reverse line`.
 Select the line with the cursor to change the direction of the line.